GSA/digitalgov.gov/content/news/2020/05/2020-05-11-experimenting-with-specialannouncement-markup.md

 ## How do I know if my markup is valid

 Search engines provide validation tools for structured data.
 These tools allow you to submit a url for a web page, and then test to see if the code is correct for the types of structured data that the search engine supports.
 If there’s a problem, they can give you some clues on how to fix it.
 The Bing tool requires a [Bing Webmaster Tools](https://www.bing.com/toolbox/webmaster) account.
 The [Google rich results tester](https://search.google.com/test/rich-results) does not have such a requirement.
 Both tools know to look for and check SpecialAnnouncement.
+Google’s rich results tester now provides a preview of the rich result too.
+The style does not match what we are seeing in actual search results, but the structure, interactivity, and text are the same.

+Here is an example of a preview of the rich result from above, but with the accordion closed:

+{{< img src="rich-results-test" >}}

 USA.gov tests its code before we put it on a page.
 The rich results tester allows us to test pasted-in code, as well.
 It expects full page html, not just a block of JSON-LD, so to perfectly recreate what our page will be like with the code, we copy the page’s code into the tester, then we paste the new JSON-LD `<script>` block into the head section of the page html already in the tester.
 Then, we run the test.
 (Tip: Remember to surround the JSON-LD with a `<script>` tag as shown in the documentation.)